 To know something more about my photographic roots, read below.

-My photographic story goes back to when I was 13 years old.
-I remember as it was yesterday my first shot, with a Zenit-ES.
+My story goes back to when I was 13 years old.
+I used to shoot with a Zenit-ES, on Fuji films.
 It was love at first sight.
-My first pictures where overexposed, crooked and sometimes slightly out of focus, but I was the happiest kid with this camera!
-Summers passed, and I have never left my passion for photography and for analog cameras.
-At some point, I decided to use a digital camera (when needed), but the best pleasure for me still remains for films analog cameras and photo processing.
+My first pictures were overexposed, crooked, and sometimes slightly out of focus, but I was the happiest kid with that camera!
+Summers passed, and I have never left my passion for argentic photography and for chemicals and cameras.
+At some point, when I was more into professional photography, I switched to a digital camera for photojournalism, keeping the pleasure of slow photo processing and no rush photography for portraits and personal projects.

-My photography may be resumed in three different bases: composition, patience, and research.
-Concerning the first one, it should be stressed that I like to think a lot about the ideal shot, asking myself already in this phase how it will result printed on paper.
-I always wonder what could be the best use of light and which contrast to set on.
+My photographic mantra may be resumed in three different bases: composition, patience, and research.
+Concerning the first one, it should be stressed that I like to think a lot about the ideal shot, asking myself already in this conceptual phase how it will look printed on paper.
+I always wonder what could be the best use of light and which contrast to set.
 Sometimes I would like to be like Gregory Crewdson and make an entire set for one single picture, putting everything at the right place, at the right time for the shot.
-Maybe, in reality, all those ideas are just in my mind, and in fact, they take only a second, because, as a matter of fact, I am always ready to shoot in any moment.
-Hence, analog photography has taught me a lot, and one of the most prominent features I learned is to have patience: sometimes you feel that the spot or the light or the frame could be right, but it is not how we imagine in our head.
-We start taking some random shootings, but why?
-Let’s patience for some seconds, the light will change, the conditions will change also and our moment will come.
-I use to note on my agenda places I’d like to capture, waiting for the worth moment for it.
+Nevertheless, in reality, all these mental efforts remain just in my mind, taking just a momentary lapse of reason, and they get solved in a matter of a second.
+Despite some recent digital rush, analog photography has taught me a kind of patience and an eye that is only for slow processors lovers.
+Sometimes you feel that the spot or the light or the frame could be right, but then you realize that is not how you imagined that right moment in your head.
+And then you wonder: why should I start taking some random shots when I want something else?
+And then you realize you need some time and to wait for some seconds, minutes, or even hours.
+The light will change, the weather conditions will also change, and the right timing will come.
+It’s a sensation that only with analog cameras I have.
+Like the one you have when you turn your vinyl on a phonograph.
+You don’t feel the same emotion asking Siri to go to the next song.
+I use to note in my agenda places I’d like to capture, waiting for the right moment.
 Surprisingly, this results in travels with my camera and not for my camera.
-Sometimes I prefer to stimulate my perceptions and my visual sensations instead of taking pictures and wait for the proper moment.
-I remember when I spent 6 hours in the Polar Circle, just to take a picture worth the waiting.
-Or the day I have spent from midnight to midnight in the underground of NY.
-Super worth, but also super exhausting.
-Hence, what about research?
-I am a predominantly a black and white photographer, since my eternal guide is light.
-As Vittorio Storaro taught me, we can always write something with light.
-And that’s a hell of a true story.
-Light stimulates us to look for shadows, contrasts, and collision to normal perceptions, to research the best composition and frame to impress in our memories an image of time, in a single click.
+Sometimes, I prefer to stimulate my perceptions and visual sensations instead of taking pictures and waiting for the right moment.
+I remember spending 6 hours in the Polar Circle just to take a picture worth the wait.
+Or the day I spent from midnight to midnight in the underground of NY.
+Super worth it, but also super exhausting.

 – – –